Call 24/7: +1 (800) 972-3282

 The “boot device not found” and “no bootable device” errors are related to booting issues and can be caused by similar problems.
 However, there are some differences between them.
 Here are some differences between the two errors:

-Failing hard drives and the boot device not found error
+How to identify failing hard drives and the “boot device not found” error signs

-A failing hard drive may cause boot device errors if it’s the drive where the OS is installed and from which the computer boots from.
-Because of it, it is very important to identify a few signs your hard drive gives to prevent boot errors and data loss.
+A failing hard drive may cause boot device errors if it’s the drive where the OS is installed and from which the computer boots.
+Because of this, it is very important to identify a few signs your hard drive gives to prevent boot errors and data loss.

 Here are some signs of a failing hard drive that can cause boot device errors: